ksu-cs-textbooks/cis580/content/00-forward/03-workshop-etiquette.md

 * Always use "I" statements.

-* Avoid loaded judgment works like "tacky" or "cliche"
+* Avoid loaded judgment words like "tacky" or "cliche"

 * Never start with a disarming phrase like "I don't want to be mean, but" or "Not to be a jerk, but".
 These automatically put the creator on the defensive, and undermine the positive benefit of your criticism.